trevoriwen/MechaCar_Statistical_Analysis/README.md

 Ha : The means of both groups are different.

 #### Test:
-Run ANOVA test on each metric comparing µ1 and µ2 Obtain p-value
+Run ANOVA test on each metric comparing µ1 and µ2.

+Obtain p-value for results of hypothesis.

-#### Result:
+#### Results of hypothesis:
 If p-value is greater than or equal to 0.05 then fail to reject null hypothesis, meaning the MechaCar is statistically similar in that metric to its competition.
 If p-value is less than 0.05 then reject null hypothesis, meaning the MechaCar is statistically different then the competition.